This country-specific Q&A provides an overview of Employment & Labour Law laws and regulations applicable in Philippines.

 Can an employer reach agreement with a worker on the termination of employment in which the employee validly waives his rights in return for a payment?
 If yes, describe any limitations that apply.

-the employee executes the quitclaim voluntarily;
+a.
+That the employee executed the deed of quitclaim voluntarily;

-there is no fraud or deceit on the part of any of the parties;
+b.
+There is no fraud or deceit on the part of any of the parties;

-the consideration of the quitclaim is credible and reasonable; and
+c.
+The consideration of the quitclaim is credible and reasonable; and

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.

-protection of legitimate business interest of the employer;
+a. whether the covenant protects a legitimate business interest of the employer;

-creation of an undue burden on the employee;
+b. whether the covenant creates an undue burden on the employee;

-reasonableness from the standpoint of public policy.
+e. whether the restraint is reasonable from the standpoint of public policy.